henry-luo/mark/docs/mark-syntax.md

 ### 3.3 Strings

-- Strings can be single, double quoted.
+- Strings can be single or double quoted.
-- Strings can be split across multiple lines.
+- Strings can split across multiple lines.
 - String can also be triple-quoted with single or double quote character, similar to Python or Scala.
   - The quoted sequence of characters is arbitrary, except that it may contain three or more consecutive quote characters only at the very end.
 Escape sequences are not interpreted.
+- Unlike JSON string, control characters, like Tab and Line Feed, are allowed in Mark string.
+Actually, all Unicode characters are allowed in Mark string, just like JS string.
+Only ", ' and \\ need to be escaped.

 ### 3.4 Numbers